TheophileMt92/LinkedIn_quarto_post/README.md

 The report uses a small selection of large marine protected areas, with rounded areas and indicative centroids compiled for demonstration purposes only.
 Source: Protected Planet, UNEP-WCMC and IUCN.
 The figures are illustrative and should not be cited.

-## Licence

-Code and template released under the MIT Licence.
-See `LICENSE`.

 ## Contact

-Théophile L. Mouton, marine conservation scientist and data consultant.
+Théophile L. Mouton, data visualisation consultant.
 [theophile-mouton.com](https://theophile-mouton.com)